-The 'no-go' alternative is the option of not establishing the new Kendal - Zeus power lines.
+The 'no-go' alternative is the option of not establishing 2 new loop-in and 2 new loop-out lines in the Witbank geographical area.
 As described in detail in the Scoping Report, the electricity demand in South Africa is placing increasing demand on the country's existing power generation capacity.
 South Africa is expected to require additional baseload generating capacity by 2010 and beyond.
 The 'no-go' alternative is likely to result in these electricity requirements not being met, with concomitant potentially significant impacts from an economic and social perspective for South Africa.
 This alternative will not be explicitly assessed in this EIR, but it represents the baseline against which all of the potential impacts are assessed.